referential-ai/boswell-test/README.md

 This file contains everything needed to reconstruct the entire test session.

-## 📈 Latest Results (February 2025)
+## 📈 Latest Results (March 2025)

 ### Performance Grades

-Below are results from a recent Boswell Test run in the Computer Science domain (system design - February 2025), showing median grades for each model:
+Below are results from a recent Boswell Test run in the Political Science domain (AI Policy Analysis - March 2025), showing median grades for each model:

 | Model                                  | Median Grade | Sample of Grades Received                 |
 |----------------------------------------|--------------|-------------------------------------------|